Wolf Bayou, Arkansas, US

 A tall bluff on river left will appear and the creek will make a sharp bend back to the right.
 The first slot move is located at the start of the bend.
 Go either side of the boulder.
 A short pool leads to a broken 4-ft ledge.
 Cleanest line is a boof about 1/3 of the way out from the right bank.

 The main drops come in quick succession after this ledge.
-'Wolf Bite', 'Road To Grandmother's House', 'Grandmother's House' and main attraction 'Wolf Whistle'.
+'Wolf Bite', 'Road To Grandmother's House', 'Grandmother's House' and the main attraction 'Wolf Whistle'.

 After 'Wolf Whistle', the remaining 5.5 miles of creek offer some nice class II to III+ rapids among the pools.
 The gorge offers wonderful scenery with the towering bluffs and cascading waterfalls.
 The creek exits the gorge about a mile above the take-out as the gradient eases and offers more willow jungles to negotiate.